timvieira/blog/content/policy-gradient.md

   Abbeel, 2010).
 The original paper on this topic is (probably) "learning from scarce experience" (Peshkin & Shelton, 2002) or Shelton's thesis.
 A similar deterministic approximation appears in PEGASUS (Ng & Jordan, 2000)

+* **Variance reduction**

+  - The baseline trick: always recommended, not described here.

+    **TODO**: Explain why the baseline "is a thing"... it looked totally arbitrary to me when I first saw it.

+  - Control variate: generalization of optimal baseline to other available quantities with known exact expectations.

+    (The optimal baseline uses the gradient-of-log-policy as a control variate.
+It's correct because the expected value of this quantity is zero.
+It can't hurt variance unless the coefficients are poorly estimated (actually, there are more precise conditions).)

+  - Actor-critic (i.e., using a value function approximator in addition to policy learning)

+    Introduces bias (unless we have a "compatible" parameterization between the policy and value function).

+    There are many bias-variance tradeoffs available under this general scheme.

+  - Past rewards are independent of future actions.
+This let's us rewrite the MC estimate to obtain a variance reduction. (not described here)

+**Remarks**

+ * **Relaxing discrete actions into stochastic ones**: A common way to handle discrete (i.e., nondifferentiable) structures/decisions is to put a differentiable density over the structure.
+(Note: this shouldn't be surprising -- it's what we do in structured prediction, e.g. with CRFs!)

+ * **Unknown environments**: Dynamics cancel out!
+Note that we need to be able to get samples from the unknown factors in the environment/model.

+ * **Bandit feedback**: Learning under nondecomposable reward functions Policy gradient naturally handles "bandit feedback" (i.e., you only see the values of trajectories that you sample).
+In contrast with "full information" which tells you the reward of all possible trajectories.

 **Take home messages**: